miloyang/NoSQL-Social-Network-API/README.md

 To check if you already have Node.js installed on your computer, enter node -v in the command line.
 If successful, the command prompt will return a version number.
 Otherwise, please install Node.js at https://nodejs.org/en/ and clicking on the LTS version.
 If you are on Windows, make sure to look for the section that says `Download for Windows (x64)`.
 If you are using macOS, make sure to look for the section that says `Download for MacOS (x64)`

+### MongoDB Installation

+Make sure that you also have MongoDB downloaded.
+Otherwise, follow this link: https://docs.mongodb.com/manual/installation/, find the correct operating system under "MongoDB Installation Tutorials" and follow the instructions to install.

 ### Clone the Repo

 Once Node.js has been successfully installed, click on the green "<> Code" button and copy the link of the repo.
 Head over to your code editor and open the terminal.
 In the terminal, "cd" into the directory you want this repo to be cloned into.
 Once in the folder, type "git clone" and paste the link copied.
 The complete repo will be successfully cloned into your folder when entered.